chimera-linux/dinit-chimera/README.md

 the tag `dinit` or `systemd` (for compatibility).

-For this functionality to work, it is necessary to build the suite with `libudev` support; while the helper programs will build even without it, they will not have any monitoring support.
+For this functionality to work, it is necessary to build the suite with `libudev` support; all device dependencies will fail when this is not done.

 Example service that will not come up unless `/dev/sda1` is around, and will shut down if `/dev/sda1` disappears: